-Prerequisite(s): Students must have one of 103 or 111 and one of 104 or 112.; MATH 123, 124.
+Prerequisite(s): Students must have one of 103 or 111 and one of 104 or 112; MATH 123, 124.
 (3-4 or 3-4) CHEM 321, 322 Advanced Organic Chemistry (3, 3 sem. hrs.)
 Methods for spectroscopic determination of structures in organic chemistry.
 The course covers functional chemistry of organic substances that have particular relevance to the life sciences; modern synthetic techniques for functional group transformation; principles involved in the planning and execution of multi-step synthesis of organic molecules; and, laboratory in synthetic methods and spectroscopic techniques.
 NB: Not offered every year.
 See department chair.

 Prerequisite(s): CHEM 221, 222.
-(3-4; 3-0) CHEM 341, 342 Advanced Physical Chemistry (3, 3 sem. hrs.)
+(3-4; 3-0) CHEM 341 Advanced Physical Chemistry, (3, 3 sem. hrs.)
 The fundamental concepts of matter and its structure in relation to energy.
 Quantum mechanics, statistical thermodynamics, spectroscopy, kinetics, and the solid state are considered.
 NB: Not offered every year.
-See department chair Cross-listed: CHEM 341 is cross-listed as PHYS 341.
+See department Cross-listed: CHEM 341 is cross-listed as PHYS 341.
 Co-requisite: MATH 223.

-Prerequisite(s): CHEM 240.
-(3-4; 3-0) CHEM 357, 358 Modern Analytical Methods (3, 3 sem. hrs.)
+Prerequisite(s): PHYS 111,112, CHEM 240.
+(3- 4; 3-0), CHEM 342 Advanced Physical Chemistry II (3 sem. hrs.)
+The fundamental concepts of matter in relation to: Kinetic Molecular Theory, Transport Phenomena, Elementary Kinetics, Complex Reaction Mechanisms and Catalysis.
+NB: Not offered every year.
+See department chair.
+Prerequisite(s): Math 123, Physics 111, 112, CHEM 240.
+Or permission from the instructor.
+(3-0) CHEM 357, 358 Modern Analytical Methods (3, 3 sem. hrs.)
 Introduction to the theory and practice of analytical chemistry.
 After a review of the basic laboratory techniques used in pure and applied chemistry and in biological chemistry, the course discusses a number of instrumental techniques, particularly those based on chromatographic, electromagnetic radiation, and electrochemical theories.
 NB: CHEM 357 should precede CHEM 358.
 Not offered every year.
 See department chair.
 Prerequisite(s): Students must have one of 103 or 111 and one of 104 or 112; and a 200 level or above chemistry lab course.
 (3-4; 3-4) CHEM 370 Environmental Chemistry (3 sem. hrs.)
 The study of chemical reactions as they relate to the environment.
 The course takes a biogeochemical approach with emphasis placed on the deleterious effects that human activities and technologies have had on atmospheric, aquatic, and terrestrial systems.
 Methods to alleviate environmental problems are considered.
 Prerequisite(s): Students must have one of 103 or 111 and one of 104 or 112.
 CHEM 221, 222 recommended.
 (0-0; 3-4) CHEM 372 Molecular Genetics (3 sem. hrs.)
 This course considers modern developments and techniques in genetics, especially the basic and applied aspects of recombinant DNA technology.
 NB: CHEM 372 may only be applied to the Life Sciences Emphasis Program in chemistry.
 Cross-listed: BIOL 372.